SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/H - Deep Convolutional Neural Networks.md

 - The subregions are tiled together to cover the entire visual field.
 - The neurons act as local filters over the input space and exploit the strong local correlations in natural images.

 Thus, two types of cells (i.e. neurons) are identified: *simple cells* and *complex cells*.
-Simple cells respond maximally to specific edge-like patterns within their respective receptive field whereas complex cells have larger receptive fields and are locally invariant to the exact position of the patterns.
+Simple cells respond maximally to specific edge-like patterns within their respective receptive fields whereas complex cells have larger receptive fields and are locally invariant to the exact position of the patterns.

 ## Locally Connected Networks